Are you travelling from Perth to Walpole, WA?

 We know all the best places to stop during a Perth to Walpole road trip, from delicious restaurants to beautiful beaches.
 If you're doing a Walpole to Perth drive instead, simply follow this guide in reverse.

-We recommend starting your drive from Perth to Rockingham in the morning.
+After packing all your road trip essentials, we recommend starting your road trip from Perth to Rockingham in the morning.

 It's a lovely time of day to drive along the coastline while looking out on the majestic Swan River.
 The drive is quite easy, with very few twists and turns, so feel free to take your time and enjoy the views.

 You'll arrive in Rockingham after about 40 minutes of driving.

 Now that you've arrived in the City of Rockingham, it's time to enjoy some breakfast at the beach!

 There are over 30 restaurants within just 0.5 kilometres of the scenic Rockingham Beach, many of which offer takeout that you and your fellow road trip travellers can go enjoy while looking out on the water.

 There are also plenty of playgrounds to keep kids busy!
 Just be sure to use the washroom before getting back in the car, as you've got a long drive ahead before your next stop.

 Now begin your 90-minute road trip to Bunbury further south!